mohamedisaaq0/my-portfolio/README.md

 ##### Extra bits

-this is the link to the depolyed application: https://mohamedisaaq0.github.io/my-portfolio/ and below will be the preview of the application
+This is the link to the deployed application: https://mohamedisaaq0.github.io/my-portfolio/ and below will be the preview of the application

 ![My Portfolio webpage](preview.png)